Whirlpool Tub | Bathtubs with Whirlpool Water Jets

 For those that suffer from back pain - back jets become the most important.

 Some like a softer massage, others want the most power possible.
-When it comes to jet number, it is not necessarily the more the merrier.
+When it comes to jet number, it is not necessarily the more, the merrier.
 The whirlpool motor's power is divided between the jets.
 A smaller motor can handle 6 jets nicely with decent power to each jet.
-Now double the jets to 12 but keep the same motor, the jets now have 1/2 the strength they did before.
+Now double the jets to 12 but, keep the same motor, the jets now have 1/2 the strength they did before.
 Increase the motor power and the 12 jets are back to being strong.

 Jet Power Control

 Neptune offers a diverter.
 Turn the diverter and the power moves from the side jets to the back jets.
 The more you turn the diverter - the more the power is moved.
-Many of our other manufactures offer the ability to control the jet power by turning the ring around the jet.
-Hydro Massage offers a 3-speed motor on some of their whirlpools offering a quick low - medium or high for all of the jets.
+Many of our other manufacturers offer the ability to control the jet power by turning the ring around the jet.
+Hydro Massage offers a 3-speed motor on some of their whirlpools offering a quick low - medium or high for all the jets.

 The motor is usually located behind the whirlpool's back slant.
 Access can be through a front skirt, behind the back rest or the back wall (the last two especially if a closet is located there).
 The technical sheet for each tub will show the motor location, if the motor fits underneath the tub and if there are optional motor locations.
 The picture was taken from the whirlpool's technical sheet.
 It is showing two options: P1 & P2.